Regensen: History

 Commissioned by King Christian IV and inaugurated by Royal Charter by on 1 July 1623, Regensen has for centuries provided a unique living and working environment for 100 students.
 Some of the buildings burned down along with the rest city in the Great Fire of Copenhagen in 1728, but was rebuilt the same year.

 Regensen's mission is to provide housing to talented yet non-privileged students at the University of Copenhagen (KU) and the Technical University of Denmark (DTU).
 Until the 1980s, the foundation behind Regensen, Kommunitetet, provided free housing and a scholarship for students chosen for admission.
 Because of financial difficulties, a small fee was introduced, which helps to contribute toward the cost of utilities, which today is around DKK 1,600 per month.
 This is still well under housing price levels in Copenhagen and Regensen thus continues to provide financial stability for its students.
 This is why living in Regensen is considered as a scholarship.

 It is the second oldest of the old dormitories of the University of Copenhagen, and many old student traditions live on making the place very lively.
 Danish citizens studying at the University of Copenhagen or the Technical University of Denmark who have completed two years of full-time studies (120 ECTS points) and have an average grade of at least 7 (in the Danish grading system), can be considered for admission to one of its 100 rooms.
 Applications are open twice a year, corresponding with the start of the Spring and Autumn semesters.
 Applications are typically quite competitive, with more than 200 applications for around 5 to 10 spots.

 Since 2013, once a year, two scholarships for foreign students are awarded in honour of Jonas Thomsen Sekyere.

-Many of Denmark's major social and political debates through the ages have taken shape in the College, through the many prominent alumni ranging from scientists to dramatists, novelists, poets and politicians.
+Many of Denmark's major social and political debates through the ages have taken shape in the college, through the many prominent alumni ranging from scientists to dramatists, novelists, poets and politicians.
 Regensen is also characterised by an intricate calendar of special feast days that are observed in the Great Hall with a complex array of festive traditions.

-Provost

-The Provost (original Danish name: Regensprovsten) is an employed researcher at the University of Copenhagen who lives at Regensen, typically with a family.
-The role of the provost is special, but can perhaps best be compared to a superintendent.
-In Anglo-Saxon countries, the term provost is used for a similar position.
-The powers of the provost are demarcated in the Regensen's democracy, which is rooted in the General Assembly and the Great Regens Council.
-At other older dormitories, an efor is associated with approximately the same functions, but typically without residing in the dormitories, like Valkendorfs, Borchs, Elers.
-Once a semester, the Provost invites the new residents and the Klokkers for dinner in their home.
-It is a cozy gathering, which gives the Provost the chance to get to know the new students and vice versa.